MailTape/MailTape/src/content/episodes/2026-06-10-eric_angelo_bessel.md

 ## Eric Angelo Bessel - Double Helix

- Curator: **"** Eric Angelo Bessel describes his creative process as one tied to the morning, where the veil of dreams is still braided in some haze over our heads.
-One mesh leads into the next, one gauzy space envelopes another.
-The track's layering into topographies of texture are guided by Eric Angelo Bessel's meticulous experimentation with analog synths and pedals, a process of curating within an otherwise nearly industrial sound.  **"**
+ Curator: **"** Eric Angelo Bessel describes his creative process as one tied to the morning.
+In those moments, the veil of dreams is still braided in some haze over our heads.
+One mesh leads into the next, one gauzy expanse envelopes another.
+The resulting tracks are experimentations in this delicate wandering.
+Although Double Helix appears on Mirror at Night's B-Sides, it is at once part of the world of the preceding album and a bridge elsewhere.
+As with each of Eric Angelo Bessel's releases, the track's layering into topographies of texture are guided by the composer's meticulous experimentation with analog synths and pedals, a process of rousing the emotional undercurrents within an otherwise nearly industrial sound.  **"**

 ## Nikolai Dupont - Lovique